[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 When to use multiple namespaces?

-There are multiple scenarios in which you will need to use multiple namespaces:
+Kubernetes does not impose a hard limit on the number of namespaces you can create and there are multiple scenarios in which you will need to use multiple Kubernetes namespaces:

 Namespaces provide a way to isolate resources, ensuring that only team members with enough permissions can access them.
 By using namespaces in multi-tenant environments you can also take advantage of resource quotas and limits, making sure that no teams are overwhelming the cluster with their consumption.